-Tell Tale Tusk are a contemporary-folk ensemble
+Tell Tale Tusk are an award-winning, contemporary-folk ensemble

 reimagining folktales old and giving light to folktales new.

-Award-winning three-part vocal harmonies weave around melodious instrumentals to create a take on folk that is bold and original.
+Spellbinding three-part vocal harmonies weave around melodious instrumentals to create a take on folk that is bold and original.
 As well as inventive interpreters and skillful arrangers of music from the British Isles, the ensemble are prolific writers, adding their distinctive and astute voices to modern day folksong.

 Their traditional songs are carefully chosen to portray and represent women in more assertive roles and their original material aims to change and diversity the narratives about the female experiences usually found in folk music.

 The ensemble has grown and developed together over the years, emerging first as an a Capella trio, before collecting a fiddle player and setting hands upon new instruments to explore and expand their palette.
 Since December 2017, the group have been collaborating with local cellists in order to round out their sound and delve deeper in the possibilities of groove and harmony.